ssl-hep/ServiceX_frontend/README.md

 access these files without special permissions.
 - A list of files located at `http` or `root` endpoints: For example, `[root://myfile1.root, http://myfile2.root]`.
 ServiceX must be able to access these files without special permissions.
-- [depreciated] A bare (DID): this is an unadorned identifier, and is routed to the backend's default DID resolver.
+- [deprecated] A bare (DID): this is an unadorned identifier, and is routed to the backend's default DID resolver.
 The default is defined at runtime.
-It is depreciated because a backend configuration change can break your code.
+It is deprecated because a backend configuration change can break your code.

 ### The Local Data Cache